-How can I get my credit score in Quicken?
+How can I get a credit score in Quicken?

-- Click the Credit Score tab in the Accounts Bar.
+- Click the Credit Score button at the bottom of the Accounts Bar.

 - Answer the challenge questions.
-If any of the questions doesn't apply to you, select 'None of the above' from the list.
+If any of the questions don't apply to you, select 'None of the above' from the list.